This program accepts students in fall semesters.

 Meeting the minimum requirements of the program does not guarantee admission into the program.
 All application materials for fall admission must be received no later than June 1st; however, it is recommended that you apply as soon as possible.

-Bachelor of Science in Neurodiagnostics and Sleep Science program courses are delivered 100% online using Moodle and/or Centra.
+Bachelor of Science in Neurodiagnostics and Sleep Science program courses are delivered 100% online using Moodle and/or Saba Meeting.
 The one exception to this are the required labs that must be completed in the summer.
 Each course instructor determines his/her course delivery method(s).
 Make sure you know how your courses are delivered by viewing the University Course Schedule.
 Distance education courses have section numbers with an 8 as the middle digit (examples: 080, L80, 081).

 Drug Testing and Criminal Background Checks.
 Students in a professional program may be asked by a clinical facility to undergo drug testing and/or have a criminal background check before being allowed to participate in a clinical experience at that facility.
 Students are responsible for the cost of drug testing and criminal background checks.

 IMPORTANT: Both online applications must be submitted with transcripts in order to be considered for admission to the NDSS program.

 Please be aware that if you have not been enrolled for 12 consecutive months after the semester last attended at UNC Charlotte, you will need to apply for readmission to the University.
 Please see this link for additional information.

 New DE program students will receive an email with instructions for enrolling in an online orientation.
 The DE Student Guide is also available to aid in your preparation and throughout your program.
 Topics in the Guide include: